 Figure 3 shows five years' results on the YSS-F's three outcome subscales: Outcomes, Functioning, and the caregiver's Social Connectedness.
-SFY 2020 results are shown by the agua bars, SFY 2019 by the purple, SFY 2018 by the green, SFY 2017 by the red, and SFY 2016 by the blue.
-On the Outcomes subscale, the percentage of respondents with positive ratings ranges from a low of 52.3% in SFY 2016 to a high of 68.7% in SFY 2019, displaying a considerable amount of variability in this subscale over time.
-The MOE bar in SFY 2016 does not overlap with the bars for any of the following four years, while the MOE bars for SFY 2017 and 2018 overlap only with each other, and the MOE bars for SFY 2019 and 2020 also overlap only with each other.
-A somewhat similar pattern occurs over time in the Functioning subscale results, where the percentage of positive ratings ranges from a low of 56.9% in SFY 2016 to a high of 66.6% in SFY 2019.
-On the Functioning subscale, the MOE bar in SFY 2016 is outside the MOE bars for SFY 2018-2020.
-The two subscales are highly correlated, and differences in their variability over time is due to a single item on one subscale that is not on the other.
-There is greater variability in the Outcomes measure than with the Functioning measure due to inclusion of an item in the Outcomes subscale that asks about satisfaction with family life.
-Across the five years, the average percent of positive ratings on the Outcomes subscale is 62.7% (SD = 6.5%) and the positive percent on the Functioning subscale is 62.6% (SD = 4.0%).
-There is a slight upward trend over time on both subscales.
+SFY 2021 results are shown by the aqua bars, SFY 2020 by the purple, SFY 2019 by the green, SFY 2018 by the red, and SFY 2017 by the blue.

+The Outcomes and Functioning subscales display more variability over time than the Social Connectedness subscale.
+Despite this, there is considerable overlap in the MOE bars over the past five years in both subscales.
+In the Outcomes subscale, the MOE bars for SFYs 2017 and 2018 overlap each other, while the tops of them just slightly overlap the bottoms of the MOE bars for SFYs 2019 and 2020.
+On the Functioning subscale, the MOE bar in SFY 2017 slightly overlaps the bottoms of the MOE bars for SFYs 2018 and 2021.
+The two subscales are highly correlated, and there is greater variability in time in the Outcomes measure than the Functioning measure due to inclusion of an item in the Outcomes subscale that asks about satisfaction with family life.
+Across the five years, the average percent of positive ratings on the Outcomes subscale is 65.7% (SD = 3.0%) and the positive percent on the Functioning subscale is 64.0% (SD = 2.5%).

+Figure 3: Treatment Outcomes, SFY 2017-2021

-The Social Connectedness subscale is more stable over time, with an average percent of positive ratings in the five-year span of 84.2% (SD = 2.1%).
-Each MOE bar within this subscale overlaps every other year's MOE bar.
+The Social Connectedness subscale is more stable over time, with an average percent of positive ratings in the five-year span of 85.0% and a standard deviation of 1.5%.
+Each MOE bar within this subscale overlaps every other year's MOE bar, showing consistency in the results over time.